 You’ll also want to avoid a wall of text by breaking text and sentences like this:

 You see what I’m doing here.

 I am breaking up my sentences to create more white space as this makes it easier for the reader to read.

-Another thing you’d want to do as you write more blog posts is to link them to each other especially if they are related in the topic.
+Another thing you’d want to do as you write more blog posts is to link them to each other especially if they are related to the topic.

-For example, you’ll see that I interlink to my other blog posts on this article that are related to making money with a blog.
+For example, you’ll see that I interlink to my other blog posts in this article that are related to making money with a blog.

 If I want to direct my reader to one of my blog income reports, I can interlink my February blog income report post like this.

 To interlink your blog posts, highlight the blurb or text you want to create a link with and click on the little “link icon” in your WordPress when you’re drafting your blog post.

 Now, you can input your desired URL address and save it.